w3c/csvw/examples/csv-metadata-and-template-for-simple-weather-obs-example.md

 * `mm`: two-digit minute
 * `ss`: two-digit second

+Note: at this point, no thought has been given to how one would register a _callback function_, _promise_ or other external processing agent (e.g. XSLT, SPARQL Construct, Javascript) for dealing with complex parsing issues that are beyond the scope of the CSV+ specification; when you need to, as @JeniT says, "_bug out_".

 <h3>Single REGEXP extracting array of values</h3>

 A regular expression can be defined that captures multiple values from a matching string.